Jacob H. Smith: Wartime misconduct

-In 1869, Smith's father-in-law Daniel Havrety was being sued for fraud in connection with a bankruptcy.
-The creditors looked into the assets of Havrety's family, believing Havrety had hidden most of his wealth by transferring it to others.
+In 1869, Smith's father-in-law Daniel Haverty was being sued for fraud in connection with a bankruptcy.
+The creditors looked into the assets of Haverty's family, believing Haverty had hidden most of his wealth by transferring it to others.
 These investigations revealed a tremendous enlargement of Jacob Smith's assets during the war, from $4,000 in 1862 to $40,000 in 1865.
 Smith was called as a witness in the suit to explain his sudden fortune.

 Smith claimed ignorance of any fraud on behalf of his father-in-law, and explained that the money was the result of a bounty brokerage scheme.
 During the war, eastern seaboard states were offering recruits enlistment bonuses (then called "bounties") of up to $700.
 Smith, along with a group of eastern recruiters, planned to fill eastern troop quotas using men from the Midwest, paying those recruits the regional bounty of $300 and pocketing the difference.
 Smith claimed he believed the plan was legal, at first.
 But before it could get off the ground, Smith took $92,000 the eastern recruiters had deposited for the bounties and used it to make speculative investments in side businesses involving whiskey, gold and diamonds.
 When the eastern recruiters demanded repayment which Smith could not provide, Smith noticed the recruiters refused to engage the law.
 From that, he concluded the plot must have been illegal.
 Eventually Smith's investments produced large profits, and Smith claimed he repaid all of his creditors in full, except for a few who had died or left town.